MICROBIOLOGY

 The department has BacT alert automated systems – 120 cells for blood culture specific for adults & paediatric patients thereby helping reduce the turnaround time and results being available after a shortened incubation period of four hours instead of the conventional 24 hours, Mycobacterial culture done using BacT alert automated systems – 60 cells, Automated Vitek 2 Compact system used for identification and susceptibility testing of bacteria and fungus.
 Anaerobic, Fungal, and Mycobacterial culture of various clinical samples are routinely performed.

-To improve the Turnaround time of Gram stain smears from 3-4hrs to 2hrs during Night duty hours & NIL Variance in EQAS report.
+1. To improve the turn-around time of Gram stain smears from 3-4 hours to 2 hours during Night duty hours

 Surveillance